UpSumTech/workstation/README.md

 1. Virtualbox, Vagrant, ansible

-    If you are on a mac, you can install virtualbox and vagrant using homebrew Also, install ansible using pip on a mac
+    If you are on a mac, you can install virtualbox and vagrant Also, install ansible using pip on a mac

     ```shell